microsoft/vscode-docs/api/ux-guidelines/sidebars.md

+---
+# DO NOT TOUCH — Managed by doc writer
+ContentId: 05bd995d-946e-4046-8816-c6d50dccb1b4
+DateApproved: 5/5/2022

+# Summarize the whole topic in less than 300 characters for SEO purpose
+MetaDescription: UX guidelines for the Side Bar in a Visual Studio Code extension.
+---

 # Sidebars

 The Primary and Secondary Sidebars function as View Containers that can render one of more Views.
-Extensions can contribute Views to an existing View Container (e.g. Explorer) or they can contribute an entirely new View Container.
+Extensions can contribute Views to an existing View Container (for example, Explorer) or they can contribute an entirely new View Container.

 **✔️ Do**